zmcdougal82/IntexDos/MoviesApp/Backend/PASSWORD_RESET_README.md

 - You can copy this link to test the password reset flow

 In production (Azure):
-- The system uses SparkPost to send real emails to users
+- The system uses Mailgun to send real emails to users
-- The domain (mail.cineniche.co) has been verified in SparkPost
+- The domain (send.cineniche.co) has been verified in Mailgun
 - Emails will be delivered to users' inboxes, including the password reset link

 ## Database Table